g8hh/the-tree-of-life/docs/layer-features.md

     If you want to keep things, determine what to keep based on `resettingLayer`, `milestones`, and such, then call `layerDataReset(layer, keep)`, where `layer` is this layer, and `keep` is an array of the names of things to keep.
 It can include things like "points", "best", "total" (for this layer's prestige currency), "upgrades",  any unique variables like "generatorPower", etc. If you want to only keep specific upgrades or something like that, save them in a separate variable, then call `layerDataReset`, and then set `player[this.layer].upgrades` to the saved upgrades.

 - update(diff): **optional**.
 This function is called every game tick.
 Use it for any passive resource production or time-based things. `diff` is the time since the last tick.
-Suggestion: use `addPoints(layer, gain)` when generating points to automatically update the best and total amounts.

 - automate(): **optional**.
 This function is called every game tick, after production.
-Use it to activate any autobuyers or auto-resets or similar on this layer, if appropriate.
+Use it to activate automation things other than prestige, if appropriate.

 - resetsNothing: **optional**.
 Returns true if this layer shouldn't trigger any resets when you prestige.